 Ludovic Phallipou is a professor of financial economics at the University of Oxford, Saïd business school.
 He is the author of the bestseller "Private Equity Laid Bare," and professor of Financial Economics at Saïd Business School, University of Oxford.
 He specializes in private market investments focusing on fee tracking, interest alignment, and return benchmarking.
-Named as one of “The 40 Most Outstanding Business School Profs Under 40 in the World” in 2014, and as one of the 20 most influential individuals in private equity in Europe in 2016, Ludovic has strong links with senior practitioners in the industry, routinely speaks at practitioner conferences, and appears in the media internationally.
+Named as one of “The 40 Most Outstanding Business School Profs Under 40 in the World” in 2014, and as one of the 20 most influential individuals in private equity in Europe in 2016, Ludovic has strong links with senior practitioners in the industry.

 PE industrial market makers

 We don't read analytical reports.
 We are watching on the investment funds that have PE segments.
 We watch on these funds, but we do not copy/paste what they are doing.
 We take into consideration their activities.